PetterHopp/NVIpretty/README.md

 codes for the NVI colours.
 [Contributions](#contributing) to enhance the package is highly appreciated.

-`NVIpretty` as part of `NVIverse`, a collection of R-packages with tools to facilitate data management and data reporting at the Norwegian Veterinary Institute (NVI).
+`NVIpretty` is part of `NVIverse`, a collection of R-packages with tools to facilitate data management and data reporting at the Norwegian Veterinary Institute (NVI).